 - Get assistance with creating the appropriate configuration and setting files

 - Use code snippets that provide templates for coding application objects

 - Press Ctrl+F5 to publish your changes and see your code running

 For more information, see Visual Studio Code Docs.

 If you have previous experience working with the C/SIDE development environment and need an overview of some of the changes between the two development environments, see Differences in the Development Environments.

 The Designer works in the client itself allowing design of pages using a drag-and-drop interface.
 The Designer allows building extensions in the client itself by rearranging fields, adding fields, and previewing the page design.
 For more information, see Using Designer.

 Compiling and deploying

 Extensions are compiled as .app package files.
-The .app package file can be deployed to the Dynamics 365 for Finance and Operations, Business edition server.
-An .app package contains the various artifacts that deliver the new functionality to the Dynamics 365 for Finance and Operations, Business edition deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.
+The .app package file can be deployed to the Dynamics 365 Business Central server.
+An .app package contains the various artifacts that deliver the new functionality to the Dynamics 365 Business Central deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.
 For information about the manifest, see JSON Files.